The64thGamer/cheeseepedia/content/wiki/pizza-time-theatre.md

 #### February

 - Sometime within the month an internal announcement at Atari would be made regarding the future {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}} store.
-It is unclear what form this announcement was made, but likely could have been a prior unseen issue of the Gospel of St. Pong.{{< cite 18 >}} The announcement is described as being made by the Big C himself, stating to 'hang on a bit longer until the new restaurant is opened', citing delays with the city of San Jose- likely related to permits.{{< cite 19 >}}
+It is unclear what form this announcement was made, but likely could have been a prior unseen issue of the Gospel of St. Pong.{{< cite 18 >}} The announcement is described as being made by the Big Cheese himself, stating to 'hang on a bit longer until the new restaurant is opened', citing delays with the city of San Jose- likely related to permits.{{< cite 19 >}}

 #### March
+- Sometime "3 or 4 weeks before opening" lawyers would report that "The Big Cheese" was trademarked by Marriott Hotels.
+After a few beers Gene and Nolan would brainstorm names, and after a discussion about Disney being a competitor, and realizing Mickey's name was said like "Mick-E-Mouse", they came up with "Chuck E. Cheese" as the new name.
+"The Big C." would become his nickname.{{< cite 45 >}}
 - On the 7th, the last permit is filed under the original owners of the Winchester location.
   {{< cite 41 >}}
 - On the 17th, a filing for a permit at the Winchester location is done by 'Atari (Chuckies Cheese)', the only permit specifically under Atari.